 Note: Flat PKGs support Preinstall and Postinstall scripts only.
 To build a PKG that contains other scripts, you can deselect the Build Flat PKGs option in Composer preferences, or you can disable this preference for a single package.
-For information on how to disable this preference for a single package.
+For information on how to disable this preference for a single package, see Building a PKG.
 For more information on flat PKGs, see Composer Preferences.